 Community Partner List

-First 5 – Family Resource Center (FRC) – Located on campus, the FRC provides free programming parents and their children.
-Art enrichment activities for the children.
+First 5 – Family Resource Center (FRC) – Relocated to Columbia Middle School, the FRC provides free programming to parents and their children.
+Art enrichment activities for children.
 Information on community resources.
 Application assistant for Medi-Cal, Healthy Families, and Healthy Kids insurance programs for kids.
 Developmental screenings for children under 6 years of age.
 Parent workshops and seminars for parents (preschool and K readiness, nutrition/health/wellness, Positive Parenting Program (Triple P), Parent Leadership (Abriendo Puertas/Opening Doors), Child language and literacy development (SEEDS). https://www.first5kids.org/parent-resources/san-miguel

 Project Cornerstone – Asset Builders Champion (ABC) Program – Volunteers read selected books and lead discussions and activities about respect, tolerance, honesty, peaceful conflict resolution, taking a stand against bullying, etc.